kaori-seasons/kaori-seasons/README.md

-👋 Hi everyone, I'm a bit of a weird programmer who thinks writing code is a fun thing to do.
+👋 Hi everyone, My name is Xingyuan Cheng.
+I'm a bit of a weird programmer who thinks writing code is a fun thing to do.

  🔭 I’m currently working on Xiamen